coryandrewtaylor/CalledYouFriends/doc/README.md

 As mentioned above, my dissertation will also extend current applications of Bakhtin’s thought to biblical characterization.[^7] Bakhtin’s notion that characters exist as a set of interactions between “character zones” applies directly to social networks, which are, at base, a set of relationships between actors.
 Social network analysis, I argue, thus provides a rigorous way to explore how a character’s majority or minority relates to their plot function.
 Take centrality and degree, for example: if a character has a high eigenvector centrality—that is, if that character’s node is connected to many other important nodes—it is intuitive that s/he will be a major character.
 On the other hand, a character with a high betweenness centrality, even if s/he has a low degree, will be an important link between different groups of characters.
 Likewise, a high closeness centrality could indicate that a character is essential to the cohesion of a community within the text, even if s/he does not play a central role in the narrative.

-Despite formalism’s prominence in my dissertation, I am sympathetic to critiques of it, especially that it is reductive (as in Man (1971) and Man (1973)) and that it relies on a fallacious understanding of the nature of data (Drucker 2014).
+Despite formalism’s prominence in my dissertation, I am sympathetic to critiques of it, especially that it is reductive (as in de Man (1971) and de Man (1973)) and that it relies on a fallacious understanding of the nature of data (Drucker 2014).
 Literary SNA certainly is reductive.
 However, reductiveness does not invalidate SNA as a methodology; rather, it simply indicates that SNA should be folded into the larger critical enterprise, so that it may benefit, and benefit from, other areas of criticism.

 Finally, in addition to formalist theory, I will build heavily on quantitative and comparative approaches to the Gospels.
 In the same way that Bennema uses his continua of characterization, I will use network measures to determine whether a character is major, minor, or somewhere in between.
 However, where Bennema collapses his continua into a single spectrum, I allow for the possibility that characters may be major in some ways but minor in others, and that those circumstances may not be reflected directly in the narrative.
 Moreover, unlike Bennema, who relies on close reading to classify his characters, my interpretation depends on distant reading.
 In this way, my approach is more like Burridge’s (2004) now classic study of Gospel genre, in fact a work of proto-DH, which studies patterns of structure and syntax instead of narratives proper.